 Simple to earn, simple to redeem—what more do you need?

-Fantastic fixed rates: The Capital One Venture Rewards Credit Card earns a fixed 2 miles per dollar on all purchases.
+Fantastic fixed rates: The Capital One Venture Rewards Credit Card earns a fixed 2 miles per dollar on all purchases and 5 miles per dollar spent on hotels and rental cars booked through Capital One Travel.
 Each mile is then worth one cent when you redeem it for purchases made through Capital One Travel, or toward travel purchases made elsewhere with your card in the past 90 days.
 That's a solid 2% rate of return on everything.

 Annual fee forecasting: The card's annual fee is $95, but you can offset that by spending just $4,750 on your card each year and redeeming the miles you earn for rewards.